 Our Career Centers can provide financial assistance for re-training to eligible applicants.
 The following are eligibility guidelines and documentation required for adults (18 years+).
-Additionally, you must currently reside or have been laid off within our service delivery area.
+Additionally, you must currently reside within our service delivery area.

 Proof of Age: (one of the following) birth certificate, driver’s license, DD214 (veterans only), baptismal record, federal/state/local government identification card, Selective Service card, hospital record or passport.

 Work Authorization: (one of the following) birth certificate (for US citizens), US passport, voter registration card, alien registration card indicating right to work, foreign passport stamped eligible to work or naturalization certification.